Bullying in the 21st Century: the Definition, Signs, Types, and Consequences

 What is Anti-Bullying?

 If you ask a psychologist, “What is the relationship between bullying and depression?” he’ll definitely answer that the first is the cause of the second.
 Thus, one ought not to neglect it.
 Parents often have many questions about bullying.
-What to do if your child is being bullied and the school does nothing?
+What to do if your child is bullied and the school does nothing?
 What to do if your child is a victim of emotional bullying, and it’s impossible to collect material evidence?
-Anti-bullying refers to these questions as well as laws, policies, and organizations in charge.
+Anti-bullying refers to these questions and laws, policies, and organizations in charge.

 All 50 states address bullying differently.
 Some of them impose policies, regulations, and laws.
 But there are states which allow model policies.
 That means that schools can develop their own anti-bullying strategies.